-The Family Catechesis Course is a three session course for anyone who wishes to learn how to be a catechist, so it is for new recruits as well as for people who are experienced catechists but want to know how Family Catechesis works.
+The Family Catechesis Course is for anyone who wishes to learn how to be a catechist, so it is for new recruits as well as for people who are experienced catechists but want to know how Family Catechesis works.

 BACKGROUND: Starting Family Catechesis

 Following Bishop Marcus' pastoral letter of 2016, a change is being initiated in the age at which children can be confirmed from the previous norm of 13+ to ages 10/11/12, corresponding to school Year 6.

 This change is in its transition stage this year or so please check with your parish priest to find out exactly what to do in your own case.

 To go along with this age change for confirmation the Bishop recommended Family Catechesis as the new norm for sacramental preparation in our diocese.
 Eventually Family catechesis will be the norm for all the early sacraments of Baptism, First Reconciliation and First Holy Communion but we are starting with Confirmation as the age change means a new resource has to be prepared and a new catechists training course is being delivered.